pybricks/pybricksdev/README.md

 ### Command Line Tool

-We recommend using [pipx] to install `pybricksdev` as a command line tool.
+We recommend using [pipx] to run `pybricksdev` as a command line tool.
+This ensures that you are always running the latest version of `pybricksdev`.

 We also highly recommend installing `pipx` using a package manager such as `apt`, `brew`, etc. as suggested in the official [pipx installation] instructions.

-And don't forget to run `pipx ensurepath` after the initial installation.
-This will make it so that tools installed with `pipx` are in your `PATH`.
-You will need to restart any terminal windows for this to take effect.
-If that doesn't work, try logging out and logging back in.

-Then use `pipx` to install `pybricksdev`:
+Then use `pipx` to run `pybricksdev`:

-    # POSIX shell (Linux, macOS, Cygwin, etc)
-    PIPX_DEFAULT_PYTHON=python3.8 pipx install pybricksdev
+    pipx run pybricksdev ...

-Setting the `PIPX_DEFAULT_PYTHON` environment variable is only needed when `pipx` uses a different Python runtime other that Python 3.8.
-This may be the case if your package manager uses a different Python runtime.

 [pipx]: https://pipxproject.github.io/pipx/
 [pipx installation]: https://pipxproject.github.io/pipx/installation/

+If you don't like typing `pipx run ...` all of the time, you can install `pybrickdev` with:

+    pipx install pybricksdev

+Then you can just type:

+    pybricksdev run ...

+And check for updates with:

+    pipx upgrade pybricksdev

 #### Windows users

-If you are using the *Python Launcher for Windows* (installed by default with the official Python installer), then you will need to use `py -3.8` instead of `python3.8`.
+If you are using the *Python Launcher for Windows* (installed by default with the official Python installer), then you will need to use `py -3` instead of `python3`.

-    py -3.8 -m pip install --upgrade pip # ensure pip is up to date first py -3.8 -m pip install pipx
+    py -3 -m pip install --upgrade pip # ensure pip is up to date first py -3 -m pip install pipx
-    py -3.8 -m pipx ensurepath
-    py -3.8 -m pipx install pybricksdev
+    py -3 -m pipx run pybricksdev ...

 #### Linux USB